Czech Republic: Etymology

 The traditional English name "Bohemia" derives from Latin Boiohaemum, which means "home of the Boii" (a Gallic tribe).
 The current English name ultimately comes from the Czech word Čech.
-The name comes from the Slavic tribe (Češi, Čechové) and, according to legend, their leader Čech, who brought them to Bohemia, to settle on Říp, a 461-metre high hill.
-The etymology of the word Čech is uncertain, but according to the most common derivation can be traced back to the Proto-Slavic root *čel-, meaning 'member of the people; kinsman', thus making it cognate to the Czech word člověk 'person'.
+The name comes from the Slavic tribe (Češi, Čechové) and—according to legend—their leader Čech who brought them to Bohemia to settle on Říp, a 461-metre high hill.
+The etymology of the word Čech is uncertain.
+According to the most common derivation, it can be traced back to the Proto-Slavic root *čel-, meaning 'member of the people; kinsman'.
+Thus, it is cognate to the Czech word člověk 'person'.

 The country has been traditionally divided into three lands, namely Bohemia (Čechy) in the west, Moravia (Morava) in the east, and Czech Silesia (Slezsko; the smaller, south-eastern part of historical Silesia, most of which is located within modern Poland) in the northeast.
 Known as the lands of the Bohemian Crown since the 14th century, a number of other names for the country have been used, including Czech/Bohemian lands, Bohemian Crown, Czechia, and the lands of the Crown of Saint Wenceslaus.
-When the country regained its independence after the dissolution of the Austro-Hungarian empire in 1918, the new name of Czechoslovakia was coined to reflect the union of the Czech and Slovak nations within one country.
+When the country regained its independence after the dissolution of the Austro-Hungarian empire in 1918, the name Czechoslovakia was coined to reflect the union of the Czech and Slovak nations within one country.

-After Czechoslovakia dissolved on the last day of 1992, Česko was adopted as the Czech short name for the new state and the Ministry of Foreign Affairs of the Czech Republic recommended Czechia for the English-language equivalent.
+After Czechoslovakia dissolved on 31 December 1992, Česko was adopted as the Czech short name for the new state, and the Ministry of Foreign Affairs of the Czech Republic recommended Czechia for the English-language equivalent.
 This form was not widely adopted at the time, leading to the long name Czech Republic being used in English in nearly all circumstances.
-The Czech government directed use of Czechia as the official English short name in 2016.
-The short name has been listed by the United Nations and is used by other organizations such as the European Union, NATO, the CIA, Google Maps, and the European Broadcasting Union.
-In 2022, the American AP Stylebook stated in its entry on the country that "both [Czechia and the Czech Republic] are acceptable.
+The Czech government directed use of Czechia as the official English name in 2016.
+Czechia has been listed by the United Nations and is used by other organizations such as the European Union, NATO, the CIA, Google Maps, and the European Broadcasting Union.
+In 2022, the American AP Stylebook states "both [Czechia and the Czech Republic] are acceptable.
 The shorter name Czechia is preferred by the Czech government.
 If using Czechia, clarify in the story that the country is more widely known in English as the Czech Republic."